 A few visits later and Shelly, my now fiance and I came home for Easter.
 Rocco came barreling out of my mom’s bedroom wearing a birthday hat, and you guessed it, howling.
 My mom following behind him laughing, asking, “seriously guys, isn’t he the cutest dog you’ve ever seen?”

 I gave Rocco his birthday present and we marveled at the energy he had.
 Of course, It was no secret that his health was worse.
 He made this long deep hacking noise that made all of us jump out of our seats.
 And the snot!
 It was worse than ever.
 Sneezing boogers over anyone within a three foot radius.
 But we didn’t care.
 It was Rocco’s birthday party and we were going to celebrate properly.
 And celebrate we did.
 I’m pretty sure Rocco got a full ham dinner with the fixings that night, and even our relatives didn’t mind when he jumped onto the table to beg for food.
+Lucky for him, we had just got a packet of raw food for dogs toronto.
 That night when I was leaving, I whispered to Rocco that I loved him and stared deep into his dark brown eyes, that were now filled with cataracts.
 His nose was dry and crusted, but I kissed it anyways.
 This was my puppy, the same one who howled all the way home 12 years ago.
 And God what a pain in the ass this dog was, but I sure hated saying goodbye to him.